 Preparation for a Healthy Life Trip

-Around this time of year, we all start thinking about planning those summer vacations.
-Vacations are full of “Bobs” traveling from point A to B, looking to take some time off, enjoy the heat and relax.
-If Bob were a woman in perimenopause or menopause (Paula or Madeline?), she wouldn’t be able to take a vacation from her symptoms without being proactive.
-Most of us spend weeks and weeks preparing for our trips.
-We research, Google, Facebook and become all “aTwitter” about where to go, what to eat, what sites to see and what to wear.
 On this year’s vacation, remember to put yourself on the top of your to-do list.
-Spend some time getting your perimenopause and menopause ready to go on your trip so that you can have a great time, sans the meltdown.
+Spend some time getting your perimenopause and menopause ready to go on your trip so that you can have a great time.
 Begin by familiarizing yourself with the many symptoms of perimenopause and menopause.
-Start charting your symptoms with my handy Menopause Symptoms Chart, and find a perimenopause and menopause specialist with whom you can discuss these issues openly and honestly.
+Start charting your symptoms with my handy Menopause Symptoms Chart, and find a Menopause Specialist with whom you can discuss these issues openly and honestly.
 Find hormone happiness before you leave!
 Act now!

 Adjusting to the Weather

-You can also try: acupuncture, yoga, mediation, reducing your alcohol intake and caffeine (especially before bed), cut back on spicy foods, and try a Mediterranean Diet to help reduce your weight.
+You can also try: acupuncture, yoga, meditation, reducing your alcohol intake and caffeine (especially before bed), cut back on spicy foods, and try a Mediterranean Diet to help reduce your weight.
 Try to reduce stress.
 I usually recommend trying one thing a time to see what works best for you.
 Some women find help with black cohosh.
 You can find this ingredient in Remifemin.
-As of 2014, we have a new product that has come to the U.S. called Relizen.
-It has been used in Europe for 15+ years.
-Relizen’s raw ingredients are grown in the fields of southern Sweden.
-This product is made from pollen extract.
-(No, I am not being paid to tell you about these products.)
+(No, I am not being paid to tell you about this product)